btcpayserver/btcpayserver-doc/docs/Walkthrough.md

 ## Dashboard

-Right now dashboard only shows the primary tasks of setting up BTCPayserver, more to come in future releases.
+Right now, the dashboard only shows the primary tasks of setting up BTCPay Server, more to come in future releases.

 ## Wallets